lucassouzavieira/arangodb-php-odm/README.md

 ```

 #### Transactions
-You can also perform transactions on ArangoDB Server.
+You can perform transactions on ArangoDB Server sending JavaScript code.
 ```php
 use ArangoDB\Exceptions\TransactionException;
 use ArangoDB\Transaction\JavascriptTransaction;